-- Games are FUN ways to get kids engaged, while sneaking in early math and language skills at the same time.
+- Rhyming Sets are FUN ways to get kids engaged, while sneaking in early math and language skills at the same time.

-Travel Mats are my child-friendly, portable, and cute version of a flannel board.
+Play Mats are my child-friendly, portable, and cute version of a flannel board.
 They’re just right for kids to use at home, on the go, or in a classroom.
-They’re intended for flat surfaces like a table, car seat tray, airplane tray, a lap, the floor, etc. You can see a video of a Travel Mat in action right here.
+They’re intended for flat surfaces like a table, car seat tray, airplane tray, a lap, the floor, etc. You can see a video of a Play Mat (aka Travel Mat–since they’re so great on the go) in action right here.

 Who Should I Buy a Felt Set For?